哲学

 心学 · Wang Yangming — Wang Yangming argued that 理 is not found in the world but in the mind (心 xīn) itself.
 His doctrine of 知行合一 had enormous influence on later Chinese and Japanese thought.

-道教 · Religious Daoism — Philosophical Daoism and religious Daoism are related but distinct.
+The Neighbours How philosophy met religion: the mutual shaping of Daoism and Buddhism.道教 · Religious Daoism — Philosophical Daoism and religious Daoism are related but distinct.
 Understanding both avoids treating the Daodejing as mystical self-help.

 佛教 · Buddhism — Buddhism arrived in the Han dynasty and spent centuries in productive collision with Daoism and Confucianism.
 Chan Buddhism is the most distinctively Chinese outcome.

-道 · The Way — For Confucians, 道 is the way of moral cultivation; for Daoists, it is the nameless process that precedes all things.
+The Keyword One word that carries the whole debate inside it.道 · The Way — For Confucians, 道 is the way of moral cultivation; for Daoists, it is the nameless process that precedes all things.
 The disagreement about what 道 means is one of the most sustained arguments in intellectual history.

 Further Reading

-Companion hubs on this site: The 汉字 — Writing System hub grounds many philosophical terms in their written form: why 道 carries both "road" and "the Way," why 仁 contains the pictograph for person.
-The 中医 — Medicine hub shows yin-yang and the five phases applied as a clinical diagnostic system — philosophy made operational.
+Companion hubs on this site: The 汉字 · Writing System hub grounds many philosophical terms in their written form: why 道 carries both "road" and "the Way," why 仁 contains the pictograph for person.
+The 中医 · Medicine hub shows yin-yang and the five phases applied as a clinical diagnostic system, philosophy made operational.

 Primary texts in translation: D.C.
 Lau's translations of the Analects and the Mencius (Penguin Classics) are the standard English entry points.
 Bryan Van Norden's Introduction to Classical Chinese Philosophy (Hackett, 2011) is the clearest single-volume survey.
 For Zhuangzi, Burton Watson's translation (Columbia) preserves the literary register better than most alternatives.